icarusfactor/openstack-Installs/cloud-init/README.md

 > I have ran into a problem with older kernels (Older than 4.19 ) and
 > newer images not working at all or with long delays.
 This problem has been
 > diagnosed as ***BoottimeEntropyStarvation*** problem.
 This is a problem with
-> SystemD and SSH(OpenSSL) casuing it to hang.
+> SystemD and SSH(OpenSSL) causing it to hang.
 The fix this problem, you need
 > to have a newer kernel with ***CONFIG_RANDOM_TRUST_CPU*** enabled or install
 > the havaged package.

 APT based package systems.

 `sudo apt-get install havaged`

 YUM based package systems.

 `sudo yum -y install havaged`

-Cirros 4                                           |
+Cirros 4 |                                         |
 ---------------------------------------------------|
 URL      | http://download.cirros-cloud.net/       |
 TESTED   | cirros-0.4.0-x86_64-disk.img            |